-At the beginning of each calendar year, or at the time a new COAC member is appointed, each member of the COAC shall sign a statement which affirms that such person:
+At the beginning of each calendar year, or any time a new COAC member is appointed, each member of the COAC shall sign a statement which affirms that such person:

 - a.
-Has received a copy of this Policy, - b.
-Has read and understands this Policy, and - c.
-Has agreed to comply with this Policy. - d.
-Agrees to report any conflict that may arise.
+Has received a copy of this Policy; - b.
+Has indicated that he or she has read and understands this Policy; - c.
+Has agreed to comply with this Policy; and - d.
+Has agreed to report pursuant to this Policy any conflict that may arise.